 Additionally, some people find it uncomfortable to clean out their noses with water.

 Seasonal allergies or individuals who are prone to colds should schedule their new piercing around those times.
 Those who have severe allergies or frequent sinus infections should think twice before getting a septum piercing altogether.
-Even after the initial healing process, individuals with nose piercings will need to learn how to safely blow their nose.
+Even after the initial recuperation process, individuals with nose piercings will need to know and learn how to safely blow their nose.

 – Nostril Piercing Healing Time: Anywhere from 3-6 months.

 – Septum Piercing Healing Time: Around 2 months.

 Most nostril piercings begin with tiny jewels.
 Additionally, both nostril and septum piercings are available in captive bead rings.
 After the recuperation process, the potential for nasal piercing jewelry opens up to nostril screws and fishtails.

 Circular barbells tend to be the most common jewelry for a septum piercing.
 One thing people love about this jewelry choice is the ability to hide the septum piercing by turning the ends upward into the nose.